garronej/tss-react/README.md

 - We shouldn't have to import `createStyles` to get correct typings.
 - Inconsistent naming conventions `makeStyles -> useStyles -> classes`

-Let's now compare with `jss-emotion`
+Let's now compare with `tss-react`

 ```tsx
 import { createUseClassNames } from "./useClassNames";